 Through the recruiting locations page, candidates choose the most convenient recruiting location and submit their resume and essay.
 Applications are screened and successful candidates are offered an interview over Skype.

-Candidates complete a brief (10-20 minute), professional interview over Skype.
-During the Skype Interview, candidates will have the opportunity to introduce themselves and discuss the responsibilities of an AEON teacher.
-Successful candidates will be invited to a General Meeting and Group Interview.
+The Skype interview is a brief, professional interview where candidates will have the opportunity to introduce themselves and discuss the responsibilities of an AEON teacher.
+The Skype Interview typically lasts between 15 to 20 minutes.
+Successful candidates will be invited to an Online General Meeting and Personal Interview.

-Candidates are responsible for any expenses incurred in traveling to the interview sessions.
+Candidates are responsible for any expenses incurred in traveling to the In-Person Personal Interview.
 Candidates must attend all stages of the interview process in order to be considered for a position with AEON.
-For those who live in countries outside of the areas where AEON has recruiting locations, it may be possible to complete the interview process through Skype.
+For those who live in countries outside of the areas where AEON has recruiting locations or areas where travel is currently restricted due to COVID-19 precautionary measures, it may be possible to complete the interview process online.

 After a candidate has successfully completed the Personal Interview, AEON will begin the position search.
 When placing successful candidates, we take into consideration what unique set of strengths they can bring to the school, as well as the needs of the school and students.
 We also want our candidates to feel comfortable with their placement in Japan.
 During the interview process, candidates will be asked their preferences regarding school location, number of children’s classes they would like to teach, and the timing of their departure.
 AEON will try to accommodate these requests to the best of our ability.
 However, we are not always able to fulfill the requests since we can only offer positions that are open.

 When a position offer is made, we will inform the candidate of the exact contract dates, location of the school, and types of lessons currently being taught at the school.
 Additionally, the candidate will have the opportunity to read AEON’s Contract and Policy Manual thoroughly before signing.